Charles Odamtten Easmon: Later years and death

 Easmon was an active member and founder of the Osu Medical Association, which was founded to serve the people of Osu in Accra.
 He was also elected as a Fellow of the Ghana Academy of Arts and Sciences and served as the president of the academy from 1977 to 1980.
 He designed the logo of the Ghana Medical Association.
-He had a foray in national politics - between 1979 and 1981, he was the National Vice Chairman of the now-defunct centrist party, the United National Convention.
+He had a foray in national politics – between 1979 and 1981, he was the National Vice Chairman of the now-defunct centrist party, the United National Convention.

 Easmon retired entirely from his medical profession in July 1993.
 His lucrative private practice and free treatment of patients had made him a household name throughout Ghana.
 He frequently travelled on trips to Europe with his wife, and was known for his active involvement in social and civic activities.
 C. O. Easmon was a Chairman of the Accra Turf Club.
-His grandfather, John Farrell Easmon had been a member of the club and participated in races with his horse, His Lordship, that won the Governor's Cup on several occasions.
+His grandfather, John Farrell Easmon, had been a member of the club and participated in races with his horse, "His Lordship", which won the Governor's Cup on several occasions.
 Easmon reportedly became one of the first owners of a Mercedes Benz in Ghana when he bought a Mercedes Benz W186 model 300 in cash at a showroom in Germany.

 Charles Easmon died on 19 May 1994, at the age of 80.
 He was survived by his wife, Genevieve, and his seven children.